nushackers/nushackers-site/_posts/2009-08-27-hon-y-night-report-and-photos.md

 ---
 layout: post
 title: "HoN-y Night Report and Photos"
 date: 2009-08-27 12:58
 author: Luther Goh Lu Feng
 comments: true
-categories: [Events, Featured, games, Headline, heroes of newerth, hon, Photos]
+categories: [Events, Featured, Headline, Photos]

 ---
 HoN was certainly fun.
 We even had icedwater joining us all the way from Germany.
 We had some real intense matches and a good late night supper at Holland Village.
 And one thing for sure is, gaming is certainly a good way for team bonding :)